-The sidemount BCD is equipped with a standard manual inflation valve, which is supplied with gas via an LP hose connected to the 1st stage regulator, which is connected to an off-board cylinder.
+It is recommended to use a side-mount BCD with a minimum nominal buoyancy of 130N, equipped with a standard manual inflation valve, which is supplied with gas via an LP hose connected to the 1st stage regulator connected to an off-board cylinder.
 The inflation valve should be in the correct position so that it is easy to locate and use during the dive.